There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 The knitters were fast, could knit without looking, and did absolutely not need a pattern in front of them.
 By the 1930s and 1940s, it was no longer just the women who knitted the mittens.
 Both children and men knitted as much as they could.
 The men could often be seen knitting during breaks in their forest work.

-The village even had its own mitten exchange.
-At first, it was located in the local grocery store.
+The town even had its own mitten exchange.
+At first, it was located in the local grocery shop.
 The knitters could deliver their mittens and get money or food in return.

 In the 1930s, Selbu Husflidscentral opened.
 In addition to receiving the mittens, its most important job was to ensure their quality.
 Selbu Husflidscentral served as an inspection post, a duty it continues to fulfil to this day.